Thousands protest arrest of Catalan separatists in Spain

-Catalan police officers stand guard as pro-independence demonstrators march during a protest in Sabadell, near Barcelona, Spain, Saturday, Sept.
-28, 2019.
-Several thousand people have marched in a town near ... more

-SABADELL, Spain (AP) — Several thousand Spaniards have marched in a town near Barcelona to protest the jailing of seven Catalan separatists on suspicion they planned to use explosives to commit extremist attacks.
+SABADELL, Spain (AP) — Several thousand Spaniards marched near Barcelona on Saturday to protest the jailing of seven Catalan separatists on suspicion they planned to carry out attacks with explosives.

 Protesters walked behind a banner that read "The repression won't stop us.
 Liberty" as they marched through Sabadell, the hometown of some of the arrested separatists.